Monday, April 29, 2019

 Once In the City.
 As Alice Cooper taught us in the film version of Wayne's World, Milwaukee gets its name from a Native American word meaning "the good land."
 But this may not be correct: Another version says the name comes a word meaning "Gathering place by the water."
 Either way, it's true: The land of Wisconsin is good for farming, and Milwaukee is based on a confluence of 3 rivers that flow into Lake Michigan: The Milwaukee, the Menomonee, and the Kinnickinnic; so there's plenty of water.
 The Menomonee River separates the city's streets into North and South, and the other 2 rivers separate them into East and West.

 Milwaukee was about 72 percent white as recently as 1980, but is now about 42 percent black, 37 percent white, 17 percent Hispanic, and 4 percent Asian.
-The German presence that established the city as a major brewing center is still in places, about 21 percent, or more than half of the white population.
+The German presence that established the city as a major brewing center is still in place, about 21 percent, or more than half of the white population.
 Poles make up about 9 percent, Irish 6 percent, Italian 3 percent, with some of mixed heritage.
 Most of the Hispanics, as is the case with most Midwestern cities, are Mexican.

+On July 30, 1967, right after it happened in Newark and Detroit, Milwaukee was struck with a race riot.
+They were lucky in that only 4 people died.
 In 2002, Jet magazine called Milwaukee "the most segregated city in the United States."
 In 2011, a University of Michigan study backed this up.
 North of the Menomonee River, but west of the Milwaukee River, the city is mostly black.
 North of the Menomonee, but east of the Milwaukee, and in the suburbs, it's mostly white.
 South of the Menomonee River, it's mostly Hispanic.

 In 2015, the news site 24/7 Wall Street labeled Milwaukee "the worst place for African-Americans to live," despite the Sheriff of Milwaukee County being black.
 But that Sheriff was David Clarke, an arch-conservative and a Trump ally, who said that the Black Lives Matter group had to be "eradicated."